A College Student's Guide to Durham

 117 W. Main St.

-Pinhook is an electric dive bar with a loyal fan base, best known for its indie music events, karaoke nights, and epic drag shows.
+Pinhook is an eclectic dive bar with a loyal fan base, best known for its indie music events, karaoke nights, and epic drag shows.
 While not specifically an LGBTQ+ bar, it’s run by a group of fabulous queer folks who created an inclusive space, where people can “be whoever they are and feel powerful while surrounded by art and fun and wildness.”
 Many of their online reviews echo their family-like environment.
 They also rent their space out for private parties at reasonable rates, so be sure to hit them up the next time you’re looking to plan a fun event!

 404 Gattis St.